 - Regulatory investigations and civil litigations relating to the sales and marketing of the ASTA/MAT and Falcon hedge funds;

-- Class action litigation filed by investors in CSO hedge fund, concerning its disclosures to investors following a significant debt transaction;
+- Class action litigation filed by investors in the CSO hedge fund, concerning its disclosures to investors following a significant debt transaction;

-- A series of FINRA arbitrations and federal and state court actions by issuers of auction rate securities alleging that Citigroup had failed to disclose the risks of these products in advance of the market collapse in 2008;
+- A series of FINRA arbitrations and federal and state court actions by issuers of auction rate securities alleging that Citigroup had failed to disclose the risks of these products in advance of the market collapse in 2008; and

 - Defense of securities fraud class actions against Citigroup and Jack Grubman relating to research coverage of the telecommunications industry, including WorldCom;